-The Jack Board is often overlooked in an instrument and can be the cause of many issues such as MIDI interface not working, quiet or unbalanced outputs.
+The Jack Board is often overlooked in an instrument and can be the cause of many issues such as MIDI interface not working, outputs with different/low volume levels or distorted sound.

 This guide shows an MKS70 but same issues and techniques are applicable to the JX10.